Zero-Shot Learning for Requirements Classification: An Exploratory Study: Research Findings

-\item Multi-class Classification of NFRs: For this task, we notice in Table \ref{tab:compareNFRmulti} large gaps between the results of K\&M and NoRBERT and our results on every class.
-As the purpose of this task is basically the same as the binary classification of NFR task, the inconsistent results achieved by ZSL in these two tasks indicate that when requirements belonging to many classes are considered, ZSL does not appear to be sufficiently effective. \item Binary Classification of Security vs Non-Security Requirements: Table \ref{tab:compareSec} reveals very interesting results: When treating all the security requirements as a whole (i.e., without separating them into different project), Knauss outperforms the best ZSL classifier by 0.18 points on wF1.
-However, when the requirements are divided by three projects (i.e., CPN, GPS and ePurse), ZSL outperforms Knauss on all individual projects.
+\item \textit{Multi-class Classification of NFRs}: For this task, we notice in Table \ref{tab:compareNFR} large gaps exist between the results of K\&M and NoRBERT and our results on every class.
+As the purpose of this task is basically the same as the binary classification of NFR task, the inconsistent results achieved by ZSL in these two tasks indicate that when a requirement belongs to many classes, ZSL does not appear to be sufficiently effective. \item \textit{Binary Classification of Security vs Non-Security Requirements}: Table \ref{tab:compareSec} reveals interesting results.
+When treating all the security requirements as a whole (i.e., without separating them into different projects), Knauss outperforms the best ZSL classifier by 0.18 points on wF1.
+However, when the requirements are divided into three projects (i.e., CPN, GPS and ePurse), ZSL outperforms Knauss on all individual projects.
 In particular, ZSL (AllMini + Sec\_B) achieved a high wF1 = 0.78, compared to Knauss's wF1 = 0.40 on CPN.
-This again seems to suggest that ZSL performs well with binary classification of security requirements when opposite labels are clearly defined. \end{enumerate}
+This again seems to suggest that ZSL performs well with binary classification of security requirements when opposite labels are clearly defined. \end{itemize}

 Based on the above findings, we can conclude that:

 \begin{mdframed} \faLightbulbO{} Unsupervised learning with ZSL achieves acceptable performance for binary and multi-class classification tasks.
 However, it does not outperform supervised classification models, as RE tasks are narrowly defined, and often require well-trained, specifically fine-tuned models on specifically labelled dataset.
 Nevertheless, without training or fine-tuning, ZSL is more flexible, open to less data-rich tasks, and easily adaptable to the evolution of classification schemes. \end{mdframed}